microsoft/Mastering-the-Marketplace/ama/README.md

 ### Getting started

-Clone this repository to your local machine.
-You will need some artifacts from the labs folders to complete the labs.
+Clone [this repository](https://github.com/microsoft/Mastering-the-Marketplace) to your local machine.
+You will need some artifacts from the lab folders to complete the labs.

 1. Lab 1 - [Publishing an Azure Managed Application Offer in Partner Center](./labs/lab-1-partner-center/README.md)
 2. Lab 2 - [The Managed Application Deployment Package](./labs/lab-2-deployment-package/README.md)